michaeldexter/freebsd-ad/README.md

 This script has been tested with the following package versions:

-pkg install samba413 ldb22 bind-tools
+pkg install samba413 samba416 samba419

+Read this script to see what it is doing before running it.

+It is best run on a fresh jail or virtual machine.

-The script will ask for the basic parameters and report the results and several diagnostics and configuration examples
+The script will ask for the basic parameters and report the results and several diagnostic and configuration examples

 bind-tools is optional but is suggested for nslookup